Matisse-Consortium/tools/imarec/README.md

      and calls IRBis with this $regFuncs/$muStart pairs.
      This loop stops, if the returned qrec starts to increase, i.e. the actual qrec is larger than the one of the run before.

+   NOTE: the parameter $qrecmode does change the output of the script "mat_cal_imarec_all.2.csh", because the termination of the hyper parameter loop depends on
+         the calculated qrec values which are different for $qrecmode=1 or 2;
+	 the parameter $qrecmode does not change the output of the script "mat_cal_imarec_all.csh".

 6. An image reconstruction run is started with:
     $SCRIPTS/mat_cal_imarec_all.csh    parfile # (a template of the parameter file parfile is $SCRIPTS/mat_cal_imarec_all.par)